Human-AI Collaboration and Explainability for 2D/3D Registration Quality Assurance: Methods

-Fluoroscopic images of the pelvis were used from a public dataset~\cite{T1/IFSXNV_2020}, which included five unique specimens.
-This dataset contained real fluoroscopic projections, CT scans from cadaveric specimens, and the respective ground truth poses for the real projections.
+Fluoroscopic images of the pelvis were obtained from a public dataset~\cite{T1/IFSXNV_2020}, which included five unique specimens.
+This dataset contained real fluoroscopic projections, CT scans from cadaveric specimens, and the corresponding ground truth poses for the real projections.
 Using DeepDRR~\cite{unberath2018deepdrr}, additional simulated projections were generated from the CT scans, resulting in a total of 200 projections (real + simulated) per specimen.
-These images were paired with reference ground truth poses and anatomical landmarks~\cite{grupp2020automatic}.
-We uniformly sampled 6 degrees of freedom (6DoF) for registration initialization and used an open-source 2D/3D single-view registration code \cite{grupp2018patch} to generate 100 registration results per projection.
-For each result, the offset was saved, along with the corresponding digitally reconstructed radiograph (DRR).To evaluate registration accuracy, we computed the mean Target Registration Error (mTRE) based on the ground-truth 3D landmarks and the 3D points transformed by the estimated offsets.
-Registrations were classified as successful if the mTRE was below 2mm and were rejected otherwise.
+Each image was paired with its reference ground truth poses and anatomical landmarks.
+We uniformly sampled 6 degrees of freedom (6DoF) for registration initialization and used an open-source 2D/3D single-view registration algorithm~\cite{grupp2018patch} to generate 100 registration results per projection.
+For each result, the offset and the corresponding digitally reconstructed radiograph (DRR) were saved, yielding a dataset of 100,000 DRRs and 1,000 fluoroscopic projections.
+To evaluate registration accuracy, we computed the mTRE based on the ground-truth 3D landmarks and the 3D points transformed by the offsets.
+Registrations were classified as successful if the mTRE was below 2mm; otherwise, they were considered failed.
+For partitioning the data into training, validation, and test sets, we employed leave-one-out cross-validation (LOOCV) at the specimen level.
+In each fold, three specimens were used for training, one for validation, and one for testing.

+In order to deal with a class imbalance where there were far more failed registrations, non-geometric data augmentations were applied to increase the number of successful registrations during training.
+In particular, random additive Gaussian noise (with prob=0.6), Gaussian blur (with prob=0.4), and brightness/contrast (with prob=0.8) were applied.
+Projections with $90\%$ of registrations failed were removed.
+The ratio of successful to failed registrations was adjusted from approximately 1:2 to nearly 1:1, effectively reducing the class imbalance in the training set.